Hair Glam Pop Metal

 The second wave (1985-1991)

 On the backs of the great success the established bands were enjoying came a bunch of newer bands.
-1986 saw the release of one of Glam Metal’s most commercially successful albums: ‘Slippery when Wet’ by Bon Jovi, out of New Jersey.
+1986 saw the release of one of Glam Metal’s most commercially successful albums: ‘Slippery When Wet’ by Bon Jovi, out of New Jersey.

 With Glam Metal slowly becoming a global phenomenon (notably in Sweden’s Europe), the local scene was still booming.
 New bands like Warrant, Faster Pussycat, W.A.S.P., Pretty Boy Floyd, and later big shots Guns n’ Roses and Poison.